dbakewel/netbots/README.md

 > It's important to understand that the server will not wait for robots to send messages.
 Once a robot joins the server successfully, the server will play the tournament regardless of if the robot continues to send messages or not.
 It is up to the robot to send request messages to the server, to recognize when new games have started, and to realize that their health is 0 (server will return errors when robot is dead).

-See [netbots_ipc](#netbots_ipc-interprocess-communication) module reference below for details.

 ## Server Step/Message Loop

 Once a game starts, the server enters the Step/Message Loop.
-Each time through the loop the server will update all elements of the game, including: robot speed, robot direction, robot location, robot health, shell location, explosions, etc. The server will then receive all messages from robots and send reply messages.
-The server has a target speed (stepSec) for each pass through the loop: 0.05 seconds or 20 steps/second by default.
+Each time through the loop the server will take one step and then process all messages.
+A step updates all elements of the game, including: robot speed, robot direction, robot location, robot health, shell location, explosions, etc. The server then receives all messages from robots and sends reply messages.
+The server has a target speed for each pass through the loop: 0.05 seconds or 20 steps/second by default.
 If the Step/Message Loop takes less time then the server will sleep until the next loop is scheduled to start.

 ## Information Confidence